 Sixth Form students have a tremendous amount to offer others both inside school and outside in the local community.
-All students therefore do some form of community service on a regular basis.
+All students therefore do some form of community service on a regular basis, which develops them as young leaders.
+They are also given the opportunity of completing a level 2 leadership course.

-Examples of community service offered by Sixth Form students include:
+Examples of leadership opportunities offered to Sixth Form students include:

-- supporting staff in lessons with younger students as a Subject Ambassador - supporting students in the Hearing Impaired Resource Base or Learning Support - coaching extra-curricular sport - helping younger students with their reading - leadership team mentoring younger students as part of the Peer Support Programme - running intervention and academic support clubs for younger students
+- supporting staff in lessons with younger students as a Subject Ambassador - peer mentoring: supporting students in lower year groups with reading or in Learning Support - coaching extra-curricular sport - Being a prefect or helping out at open evenings - leadership team mentoring younger students as part of the Peer Support Programme - running intervention and academic support clubs for younger students - Running house events or charity events involving younger students.